Fittness Marketing and its Harmful Message

 Interested in supporting a shift to body positive fitness?

-- Show your support for fitness businesses that promote with positive messaging – with your wallet and your voice!
+- Show your support for fitness businesses that promote with positive health and body messaging – with your wallet and your voice.

-As a Non Diet Nutrition professional, I have seen too many tears and an enormous amount of stress around body image, which is the way we perceive our own bodies.
+As a Wellness and Personal Growth Coach, I’ve witnessed too many tears and too much stress around how we perceive our own bodies.
 The messages that we hear and see every single day are producing an epidemic of body dissatisfaction.
+But, we have the power to change that!

 - Tanya